1

 Increasing demand has been driving up LNG prices since 2021.
 Experts expect that this demand will continue to grow, and without new LNG infrastructure, demand will outstrip supply.
 Luckily, several major LNG projects are in progress, and more are expected to follow.

-Several major LNG projects are currently underway in 2022 to produce LNG.
+Several global LNG projects are currently underway in 2024 to produce LNG.
 The largest importer and buyer of LNG is China.
 These are coming at a crucial time when experts predict a steadily increasing demand for LNG and a need to raise Liquefied Natural Gas production, storage and export capacity.

 How is LNG Made?